The Lunar Crescent in Ancient Jewelry

 Lunula necklace, Roman, 1st century CE (Walters Art Museum)

-Associated with the waxing and waning of the moon, the crescent represented growth, regeneration, and renewal.
-This connection with the lunar cycle also linked the crescent to the feminine, particularly the concepts of birth and rebirth.
+Associated with the waxing and waning of the moon, the crescent symbolized growth, regeneration, and renewal.
+Its connection with the lunar cycle also linked it to the feminine, particularly the concepts of birth and rebirth.

-The 4,500-year-old jewelry excavated from the Royal Cemetery of Ur in ancient Mesopotamia includes the earliest known examples of advanced goldsmithing techniques that are still in use today, like granulation, woven chain, and filigree.
-Several examples of lunate (or crescent) shaped earrings were found in the tomb of Queen Puabi, so large that they may have been worn over, rather than in, the ear.
+The 4,500-year-old jewelry discovered in the Royal Cemetery of Ur in ancient Mesopotamia includes some of the earliest known examples of advanced goldsmithing techniques still used today, including granulation, woven chains, and filigree.
+Several large lunate earrings were found in the tomb of Queen Puabi, so large that they may have been worn over the ear rather than through it.

 Earrings with two large gold hollow crescents on wires from the tomb of Queen Puabi, Royal Cemetery of Ur in the Penn Museum